VioletStarsinChains/FelixSaysDoubt/Field Guides/Media/Analog Horror and Behavioral Modeling.md

 - Do watchers police each other’s canon? → Norm-formation data.
 - Are drops timed to ruin sleep? → Arousal/availability shaping.
 - Does the property reward ritual? → Habit engineering.

+-—-

+# Disrupting Predatory Data Collection via ARGs / Analog Horror

+Below are disruption insights paired to each property.

+---

+## Petscop
+- **Lesson:** Don’t chase closure endlessly.
+Withholding is a trap.
+- **Tactic:** Step back, set your own end-points.
+Refuse infinite drip-feeds.

+## Backrooms
+- **Lesson:** Rule obsession is how they model you.
+- **Tactic:** Break or remix the rules; invent your own maps instead of following canon.

+## Greylock
+- **Lesson:** Bureaucratic rituals test your obedience.
+- **Tactic:** Subvert protocol—refuse to perform steps in order, parody the paperwork.

+## The Mandela Catalogue
+- **Lesson:** Emergency tones and “do not look” prompts are compliance levers.
+- **Tactic:** Train yourself to pause, verify, and resist fear-based broadcasts.

+## The Monument Mythos
+- **Lesson:** Archival voice is used to steer patriotism and belief.
+- **Tactic:** Build counter-archives; narrate your own myth to inoculate against state voice.

+## Skinamarink
+- **Lesson:** Starving you of clarity makes you fill in gaps.
+- **Tactic:** Name the void.
+Call out what’s missing rather than trying to resolve it.

+## The Hypnagogic Archive
+- **Lesson:** Ritualized prompts exploit liminal/sleep states.
+- **Tactic:** Notice when you’re being cued in drowsy states; set personal sleep hygiene rules.

+## FNAF
+- **Lesson:** Fear-based micro-routines are sticky.
+- **Tactic:** Break the loop—change the pattern intentionally (check cameras out of order, walk away).

+## Mystery Flesh Pit National Park
+- **Lesson:** Official safety tone hides danger.
+- **Tactic:** Treat branded safety with skepticism; learn to read hazard without corporate filter.

+## Gemini Home Entertainment
+- **Lesson:** “Educational” voices slide rules into you.
+- **Tactic:** Cross-check instructions; make DIY counter-guides.

+## SCP Foundation
+- **Lesson:** Bureaucracy and containment fetishize control.
+- **Tactic:** Write parody procedures; expose how policy language manipulates tone and labor.

+## Local 58
+- **Lesson:** Hijacked PSAs test who you trust.
+- **Tactic:** Diversify info sources; never outsource judgment entirely to “official” channels.

+## Vita Carnis
+- **Lesson:** Step-by-step parasitic survival rules = obedience training.
+- **Tactic:** Satirize or remix the rules; teach yourself improvisation instead of rote steps.

+## Liminal Land
+- **Lesson:** Nostalgic branding overrides hazard detection.
+- **Tactic:** Interrupt the aesthetic—strip away logos, see if the danger reads differently.

+---

+# General Disruption Playbook

+- **Refuse Ritualization:** Break expected micro-behaviors; improvise.
+- **Interrupt Ambiguity Harvest:** Say “this is unclear” instead of filling gaps.
+- **Counter-Narrate:** Write your own documents, broadcasts, or procedures.
+- **De-normalize Authority Tone:** Recognize how official voices short-circuit critical thought.
+- **Defuse Fear Economies:** Slow down, laugh, or walk away instead of engaging on fear’s terms.
+- **Diversify Signals:** Cross-check outside the walled garden; don’t let one canon dictate.

+---

+# Takeaway

+ARGs / analog horror double as **behavioral compliance rehearsals**.
+But once you see the levers, you can flip them:
+- **Ritual → Play**
+- **Fear → Humor**
+- **Ambiguity → Naming**
+- **Authority → Counter-voice**

+Doing so turns a behavioral futures lab into a site of resistance.